CIIC-C-T-Polytechnic-of-Leiria/InPainTor/README.md

 This enables the model to selectively remove and fill in missing or unwanted objects in images, while preserving the surrounding context.

+## TODO:

+    1. Train the model on the RORD dataset.
+    2. Test the model performance.

 ## Environment setup

 ### Conda environment